gabrielpessarelodev/CursoEmVideo/README.md

 # Curso em video
+Hello world,

- exercises done during the cursoemvideo.com
+These exercises were done during the HTML5 and CSS3 course by Professor Gustavo Guanabara on the platform cursoemvideo.com